DeveloPassion/knowii-voice-ai-docs/docs/tutorials/getting-started.md

 Let's view your transcription history:

-1. Open the settings (right click on the tray icon and select "Settings")
+1. Open the settings (right click on the tray icon and select "Settings...")

 ![Open settings from tray icon](/img/screenshots/2025-11-04-open-settings-from-tray.png)